About this course

 • Test your learning 5

-Ch 7: One month and beyond
+Chapter 7: One month and beyond - 8 Lessons

 With your patient now established in OK, your attention shifts to long term management.
 In this chapter you will learn when your patient should return for follow-up appointments, and the procedure to follow at these visits to maintain long term success from OK lens wear, alongside maximizing safety and ensuring continued good eye health.